muitsfriday/linebot-todos/README.md

 `task : Tomorrow : time`

-You can use "edit" to tells linebot to send you editor link.
+You can use "`edit`" to tells linebot to send you editor link.
 It will open up a webview you can edit todo list.

 ## Initiate Line Bot Service (service-message in Go)